Ever wonder why content marketing works so well for some businesses — and doesn’t seem to do anything at all for others?

 But too many marketers stop there.
 In fact, it’s just the beginning.

-Goal 2.
-To attract new prospects to your marketing system
+Goal #2: Attract new prospects to your marketing system

-We all had it drilled into our heads by Mr. Godin when we were just baby content marketers: You’ve gotta be remarkable.
+We all had it drilled into our heads by Mr. Godin when we were just baby content marketers: You have to be remarkable.

 Your content has to be compelling enough that it attracts links, social media sharing, and conversation.